The entry point for Sixth Form is Year 12 and we invite applicants to register with us in the first term of Year 11.

 One of our key careers goals is to provide pupils with as many avenues of exploration as possible to help them make the best possible decisions about their future.
 To that end, we have formed partnerships with a number of leading organisations including Columbia Business School, PricewaterhouseCoopers (PwC), Gabbitas Education and Hale Education Group.
 Students also have access to Unifrog, the online tool that supports and guides students as they choose their educational pathway, identify university opportunities best suited to them and ultimately, complete the application process.

 Our work experience model is bespoke and unique to the Abu Dhabi secondary educational landscape.
 It is based on a belief that it is of more value to pupils to consistently engage in a workplace, gaining real and ongoing experience of professional routines, rather than only taking a one or two week snap shot in the holidays.
-It is for this reason that every Tuesday, our students are given the privilege to leave school at 3pm to attend work experience across an array of institutions in the capital including Saab Group, NYU Abu Dhabi, Manchester City Football Club, Ensol Group and Digital Spring Ventures.
+It is for this reason that every week, our students are given the privilege to leave school early to attend work experience across an array of institutions in the capital including Saab Group, NYU Abu Dhabi, Manchester City Football Club, Ensol Group and Digital Spring Ventures.

 Sixth Formers also have a host of opportunities outside their core programme including Gold Duke of Edinburgh Award and The Purvis Society – our senior enrichment programme – which features opportunities to take part in Model United Nations and other selected debating, public speaking and academic opportunities.
 In addition, we offer a number of international trips including time at Cranleigh UK with the British Sixth Formers and a volunteering opportunity at Kawama Community School, Cranleigh’s partner school in Zambia.